 You can consider the pass statement as a “no operation” statement.
 To understand the pass statement in better detail, let’s look at the sample syntax below.

 List <- a list of number for each number in the list: if the number is even, then, do nothing else print odd number

 Now if we convert the above things to python,

 #Generate a list of number numbers = [ 1, 2, 4, 3, 6, 5, 7, 10, 9 ] #Check for each number that belongs to the list for number in numbers: #check if the number is even if number % 2 == 0: #if even, then pass ( No operation ) pass else: #print the odd numbers print (number),

 The output will be

-But if you work with a huge python project, at one time, you may need something like pass statement.
-That’s why pass statement is introduced in Python.
+When you work with a huge python project, at one time, you may need something like the pass statement.
+That’s why the pass statement is introduced in Python.

-That’s all for today.
-Hope that, you learned well about Python pass statement.
+That’s all for today!
+Hope that you learned well about the Python pass statement.
 Stay tuned for our next tutorial and for any confusion, feel free to use the comment box.

 Reference: Official Documentation